 After 10 years, your doctor may suggest LASIK enhancement surgery if you begin to notice the results of LASIK fading.
 The procedure for LASIK surgery enhancement after 10 years is almost identical to the initial surgery.
 Instead of cutting a new flap in the eye, the surgeon will lift the previous one and make small changes as needed to reshape the cornea.

-According to a study that examined LASIK’s permanence, 35% of LASIK patients needed LASIK enhancement after 10 years.
+According to a study that examined LASIK’s permanence, only 3.5% of LASIK patients needed LASIK enhancement after 10 years.
 Most of the time, needing to repeat LASIK surgery after 10 years might be necessary because of an underlying condition that changes the vision over time, such as cataracts or presbyopia.

 Some changes to your vision could need other vision correction procedures rather than LASIK.
 In the end, your ophthalmologist will be able to best tell you based on your situation.

 Improve Your Vision With Carrot LASIK & Eye Center